MentisOculi: Revealing the Limits of Reasoning with Mental Imagery

-To this end, we propose the following task desiderata: \begin{enumerate}[leftmargin=1.5em, itemsep=0em] \item \textbf{Visual nature} Tasks should test understanding of spatial relations, geometric constraints, or object transformations, rather than common knowledge or mere logic.
-While mental imagery might aid abstract reasoning, visualizations that are not grounded in the problem statement are hard to verify and evaluate. \item \textbf{High information density} To be inefficient to solve via pure text, tasks should avoid grid-worlds or other symbolic arrangements that are trivially isomorphic to low-token text descriptions (e.g., ``Piece A is at (0, 1)'', or representing a maze as a grid of \texttt{X} for walls and \texttt{O} for corridors).
+Humans have a strong intuition about which problems are naturally solved by forming and manipulating mental images.
+Because this intuition is difficult to formalize directly, we list a set of desiderata designed to make the intermediate steps naturally visual and to prevent textual or symbolic shortcuts: \begin{enumerate}[leftmargin=1.5em, itemsep=0em] \item \textbf{Visual nature} Tasks should test understanding of spatial relations, geometric constraints, or object transformations, rather than common knowledge or mere symbolic logic.
+While visual reasoning might aid abstract or mathematical reasoning, visualizations that are not grounded in the problem statement are hard to verify and evaluate. \item \textbf{High information density} To be inefficient to solve via pure text, tasks should avoid grid worlds or symbolic arrangements that are easily transcribed to short textual descriptions (e.g., ``Piece A is at (0, 1)'').
 Instead, tasks should involve complex shapes, continuous and off-grid transformations, or fine-grained visual details. \item \textbf{Sequential manipulation} To evaluate a model's ability to \emph{maintain} a consistent visual state over time, tasks should require repeated updates to mental imagery, and actions should depend on the outcomes of previous manipulations.
 Solution sequences should be discrete to enable evaluation of models limited to image generation. \item \textbf{Procedural} Tasks should be easy to generate, including a ground-truth solution with visualizations, enabling deeper analysis.
 Additionally, procedural generation provides a mechanism to address data contamination in the future, ensuring the benchmark's longevity. \item \textbf{Stratified} Tasks should have a clear knob to control complexity (e.g., number of steps or objects).
 This allows us to identify the breaking point of frontier models and maintain the benchmark into the future by releasing higher-complexity problem instances. \item \textbf{Generative feasibility} Current model constraints should be respected.
 This includes visual states that are representable in 2D projections (i.e., not involving ambiguous depth cues or occlusions) and details that remain legible at standard resolutions. \end{enumerate}